JEFH507/org-chart-goose-orchestrator/Technical Project Plan/components/privacy-guard/README.md

 # Privacy Guard

 Overview: Local pre/post masking and deterministic pseudonymization; supports detect-only, mask-and-forward, block modes.
-Integrates with Goose providers as wrapper and as an MCP tool.
+Integrates with goose providers as wrapper and as an MCP tool.

 ## KPIs
 - Overhead ≤ 500ms P50